Packages

 - Functions, types, variables, and constants defined in one source file are visible to all other source files within the same package.

-defines how a code is versioned and which dependencies are included, you can only import
+Although module defines how a code is versioned and which dependencies are included, you can only import a package of an imported module.

 import "github.com/module/package1" import "github.com/module/package2"